schmidsi/melon-reporting/docs/02-appendices/C-iterations/02-firstdraft/01-Goals.md

 - A service that watches the blockchain for relevant events and updates the Fund Database accordingly
 - Read the current state of the Melon smart contracts on startup
 - Sync the changes
-- Bonus: Possibility to shut service down and restart it and it can sync the missed blocks.
+- Optional: Possibility to shut service down and restart it and it can sync the missed blocks.

-## Standard Report Web Interface
+## Report database

-- Implementation of the Mockup as a web interface
-- URL Scheme: `/report/:fundAddress/:timeSpanStart/:timeSpanEnd`

-### Boundaries

-- Bonus: ENS Name lookups
-- Bonus: KYC indicators
-- Bonus: Printing functionality.
-It is not sure that printing will work without problems.
-- Bonus: Sorting and other interactions
-- Without risk management and other data/fields that are not implemented in the smart contracts yet.
-I.e. Strategy, category, ...

-## Auditing Web App

-- Functionality on top of the Standard Report Web Interface to add an audit to the viewed data.
-- We will use MetaMask for the sake of simplicity.

-# Finalizing

-Lastly, we will finalize the work from the prototype iteration according to the received feedback:

-- Report Schema
-- Standard Report Mockup
-- Auditing Contract Standard
-- Auditing Contract Reference Implementation
+An easier way to enhance the user experience for the use case "View Report" is to just create a database where auditors store the extracted report data once audited.
+The other actors can then easily access these reports and check their validity simply by executing the function `Audit.exists(fundAddress, dataHash)`.